Abigail Swann: Career and research

 Swann is an Associate Professor of Atmospheric Science and Ecology at the University of Washington.
-She uses climate models to simulate the way that plants influence earth's climate.
+She uses climate models to simulate the way that plants influence Earth's climate.
 She has made a number of discoveries about how changes in the biosphere may influence our climate.
 For example, she predicts that the addition of deciduous forests in the Arctic may cause warming both by reducing the amount of area covered by reflective ice and by increasing the amount of water vapor in the atmosphere through evapotranspiration.
 While additional forests in mid latitudes across North America and Eurasia, may influence forests as far away as the tropics.
 Her group also examines how plants adapt to shifts in climate.
 For example, she found that plants use less water as CO2 increases, decreasing the severity of drought response and thus changing the way climate models should be built.
-Her findings on the influence of plants on the environment have been reported by Quanta Magazine, Geographical Magazine, Inside Science, and multiple UW News publications.
+Her findings on the influence of plants on the environment have been reported by Quanta magazine, Geographical Magazine, Inside Science, and multiple UW news publications.

-Swann serves as a co-chair of the Biogeochemistry Working Group, Community Earth System Model, and National Center for Atmospheric Research.
+Swann serves as a co-chair of the Biogeochemistry Working Group of the Community Earth System Model.